[Onahama, Iwaki, Fukushima Prefecture] With the opening of the Onahama Marine Bridge, Onahama has regained its vitality

 GOOGLE MAP

-Aquamarine Fukushima was one of the first to recover and is now more energetic than before the earthquake.
+Aquamarine Fukushima was one of the first to recover and is now even more vibrant than before the earthquake

-The biggest feature of ``Aquamarine Fukushima'' is the environmental reproduction type exhibit, where the environment in which the creatures live is recreated as much as possible, allowing you to see them as they really are.
+The greatest feature of Aquamarine Fukushima is its environmentally recreated exhibits, which recreate the environments in which the creatures live as closely as possible, allowing visitors to see them in their natural state

 INFORMATION